qobilidop/dotfiles/README.md

 ### Hierarchical profile structure

-A profile is represented by a `.`-sperated multipart string.
+A profile is represented by a `.`-separated multi-part string.
 Let's use `h1.h2.h3` as an example:

 - Its parent profile is `h1.h2`.
 - Its configuration file is `h1.h2.h3.yaml`.
-- During installation, each topic directories' configuration files will be conbined into one first.
-In this case, `h1.yaml`, `h1.h2.yaml` and `h1.h2.h3.yaml` will be conbined in this order.
+- During installation, each topic directories' configuration files will be combined into a single one first.
+In this case, `h1.yaml`, `h1.h2.yaml` and `h1.h2.h3.yaml` will be combined in this order.
 Then, configurations of different topics are combined into the final configuration file, named `final.h1.h2.h3.yaml`.

 ## Usage